kyrie-edelweiss/edelweiss-archive/_pages/red-king-silence.md

 ---

-The altar was not where it should have been.
+The bed-altar was not where it should have been.

 But it was there.